 Travel deep and truly – you don’t have to go far – even hidden part of your home country can sometimes have more charm than crowded Thailand.

-Treat other people with respect, together with their culture, beliefs and behaviours.
+Treat other people with respect, together with their culture, beliefs and behaviors.
 When travelling, you are only a guest in somebody’s else home, but use that time in the best way you can to learn about people and this fascinating world.
 You will find out pretty quickly that all the people you meet have good in them, that’s worth sharing.

 Live your life to the fullest, because it’s the only one that you have.
 2017 is the only of it’s kind as well, so use it wisely!